There are 83 upcoming classes.

 Description:

 Love to read romance novels?
 Do you need an escape from reality?
-Join the new Romantic Reads Book Discussion!
+Join the Romance Reads Book Discussion!

 Discuss books by a different romance author each month with other fellow romance readers.
 You will "zoom" away with new authors and books to add to your wish list of books to read!

-For this session, we will be focusing on books by the author Denise Hunter.
-Please read any book of your choice by Denise Hunter.
+For this session, we will be focusing on books by the author Nina Singh.
+Please read any book of your choice by Nina Singh.

 Please register with an email address to receive an immediate registration confirmation.
 You will receive the link to the online class in the confirmation email.